datatrail-jhu/07_dataviz/manuscript/06_multiple_plots.md

 ### Basic plotting using patchwork

 Patchwork allows any plots generated from `ggplot2` to be combined simply.
 For example, if you were interested in plotting data from the `mtcars` dataset in R but wanted to combine two different plots, you could use patchwork.
 Below, you'll see code for combining two plots.
 The first plot examines the relationship between how many miles per gallon (mpg) a car a gets and the weight of that car in 1000lb (wt).
 This is assigned to object `p1`.
-The second plot looks at the replatinship between how many mpgs a car gets and the number of forward gears that car has (`p2`).
+The second plot looks at the relationship between how many mpgs a car gets and the number of forward gears that car has (`p2`).
 While you could plot each individually, you may want to see them side by side.
 With patchwork, you can do this my simply using a plus sign (`p1+p2`).
 Using this very simple code, you'll obtain side by side plots, which is exactly what you were looking to achieve!

 ```r
 library(ggplot2)